tsl-html-css/Coffee/README.md

 ## Responsive requirements

+* Make the coffee bag images resize as the window resizes

 ### Below 480px

 * Only show the coffee bean background behind the title, not the text below it.